erickgualpa/prokudin-gorskii-colour/README.md

 * Calculating **Correlation (edges)** between the Fast Fourier Transforms from the edges images channels
 * Calculating **Correlation (default)** between the image channels

-## Usage

-To execute the project just run the prokudin-gorskii-colour.py file with a Python 3 version.
+To execute it just run the prokudin-gorskii-colour.py file with a Python 3 version.
 Results will be saved in the **results** directory.

 ```console
 erickgualpa@erickgm:~$ python prokudin-gorskii-colour.py ./img/im1.jpg fft